 LOGITECH MX MASTER MOUSE

-There’s mouse people and there’s tablet people.
+There’s mouse people and there’s graphics tablet people.
 I’m a mouse person.
 And I really truly don’t understand anyone who can use a stock Apple mouse for any longer than a few minutes.
 To me, they’re uncomfortable, imprecise, and lacking in customizability.
 Whether you’re a macOS or Windows person, the Logitech MX Master is the holy grail of comfortable, customizable mice that just work.
 I’ve previously used the Performance MX for many years now and I likely would have gone mad without it.

 USB 3.0 HARD DRIVE ADAPTER